7HE-W0R1D/TGBot-BoruisBot-/README.md

 Start messaging [directly](t.me/boruisbot) or search @BoruisBot to start using!

+Add to your groups to share the comics with your friends :)

 ## Available Commands

 * ```/translate``` &emsp; translate one English word to Chinese